Airdrop Alpha

 2. Mobile app access (iOS/Android)

-• Don't spread tickets thin: Airdrop Arena uses competitive allocation—concentrating tickets on fewer events often yields better results than spreading across many
+• Do not spread tickets thin.
+Airdrop Arena uses competitive allocation, so concentrating on fewer events often yields better results than spreading across many

-• Check historical conversion rates: Some airdrops have terrible ticket-to-value ratios
+• Check historical conversion rates.
+Some airdrops have poor ticket-to-value ratios

-• Consider timing: Early allocation sometimes offers bonuses
+• Consider timing.
+Early allocation sometimes provides bonuses

 The Crypto.com Card Tier Dilemma